Cook, Finley James William – Black Point, NB

 He was predeceased by his parents; his first wife, Bette (Hamilton); sisters, Lillian and Ruthie; brothers, Mac, Bruce, George and Kingston.

-According to his wishes, visitation will be held from MacMillan’s Funeral Home, Black Point, on Saturday, February 9 from 2 to 6 p.m. and a public graveside service will be held in New Mills Protestant Cemetery on Sunday afternoon, August 4th, 2019 at 2PM.
+According to his wishes, visitation was held from MacMillan’s Funeral Home, Black Point.
+A public graveside service will be held in New Mills Protestant Cemetery on Sunday afternoon, August 4th, 2019 at 2PM.
 In his memory and in lieu of flowers, the family would appreciate donations to the New Mills Protestant Cemetery, Chaleur United Church or a charity of your choice.

 Funeral arrangements are in the care of MacMillan's Funeral Home, Black Point.